 Trump attacks Harris at mega-rally at New York’s Madison Square Garden

-Donald Trump and Kamala Harris rally their supporters as US election race remains too close to call entering final stretch.
+Trump rally marked by insults, racist rhetoric as US election race remains too close to call entering final stretch.

-Republican presidential candidate Donald Trump has rallied his Make America Great Again (MAGA) base at a rally in New York City, promising to crack down on migration while repeatedly slamming his Democratic rival, Kamala Harris.
+Republican presidential candidate Donald Trump has rallied his Make America Great Again (MAGA) base at a rally in New York City, again vowing to crack down on migration while slamming his Democratic rival, Kamala Harris.

-Trump told the crowd of supporters at Madison Square Garden – one of the most storied venues in the United States – on Sunday that they stood “on the verge of the greatest four years in US history”.
+Trump repeatedly attacked migrants during his speech at Madison Square Garden on Sunday, pledging to follow through on his campaign promise to carry out the largest deportation operation in United States history if elected.

 “November 5 will be the most important date in the history of our country and together, we will make America powerful again,” said the former president, who painted a portrait of a country plagued by economic and social crises.